vinaykumarhs2020/CarND-Advanced-Lane-Lines/submission/project_report.md

 #### 4. Detecting Lane Pixels

 I use perspective transformed and threshold applied image to detect lane pixels.
-Initially, I run a histogram method to get a initial estimate of x-values and then use sliding window to get the subsequent pixels.
+Initially, I run a histogram method to get a initial estimate of x-values and then use sliding window to get all the non zero pixels.
+Later, I fit a 2nd degree polynomial to the non-zero pixels and derive the lane equations.

 Below image shows the result of my method: